TramellLi/Software-Engineering-Group-21/Documentation/4_sprintsProjectManagement.md

 **3. Implementation(10/03-30/04):**

 Parallel working and code sharing with our Frond-end and Back-end coders.
-Building docker file, and different versions of code has been uploaded to our dev branch A few implementations have deviated from the original design of our project because we overestimated our ability to build the project, and in trying to solve issues such as linking up the Front-end and Back-end, we have pushed our schedules for UAT testing back by 7 days, from 04/21 to 30/04.
+Building docker file, and different versions of code has been uploaded to our [dev branch] .
+A few implementations have deviated from the original design of our project and in trying to solve issues such as linking up the Front-end and Back-end, we have pushed our schedules for UAT testing back by 7 days, from 04/21 to 30/04.
+And details for solving issues please see [System Implementation] .

 Waterfall model insists that teams wait until implementation finishes before starting the UAT-testing, which would lead to have a small window of time left to do a large revision of our product.